Skip to content

 A simple pricing follow-up cadence

 • Day 0 (same day as the pricing call): Template 1, the pricing recap.
-Reply in the existing thread to inherit the 92% open rate of 'Re:' subjects.
+Reply in the existing thread so the conversation stays in one searchable place and inherits the engagement the thread already has.

 • Day 3: Template 2 or 3, depending on what the buyer surfaced.
 Scope comparison if they're stuck between options.
 Budget pressure if they flagged a constraint.